slarmoo/.github/profile/simon/simonCss/simonCss.md

 <link rel="stylesheet" href="main.css" />
 ```

+Some things you might want to note include:

+- Flex is used to delimit the header, main, and footer elements.
+This makes them responsive to different screen sizes.
+- The use of absolute positioning relative to the parent element for the game controls.
+- The selection based on class attributes to style elements.
+- The override of Bootstrap in order to keep the menu from changing the flex direction to column on small screens.
+- The use of `@media` selectors to hide content when the screen is too small.

 As the application gets more complicated we will break up the CSS into individual files that correspond to the component they style.

 You can view this application running here: [Example Simon CSS](https://simon-css.cs260.click)